rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenTaquitos.rst

 ----------

 1. Preheat oven to 425.
-Combine chicken, salsa, chipotles and cheese in a large bowl, mix well.
+Combine chicken, salsa, chipotles and cheese in a large bowl, mixing well.
 2. Warm tortillas in a non-stick pan until softened and pliable, about 30 seconds a side.
-Add some chicken to each tortilla, roll up tight and place seam-side down on a greased baking.
+Add some chicken to each tortilla, roll up tight and place seam-side down on a greased baking sheet.
-3. Brush or spray with oil and bake about 25 minutes or until beginning to brown at the edges.
+3. Brush or spray with oil and bake until beginning to brown at the edges, about 25 minutes.
 Serve with sour cream, guacamole, etc.